pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 `title-slide-attributes`
 :   additional attributes for the title slide of reveal.js slide shows.
     See [background in reveal.js and beamer] for an example.

+All [reveal.js configuration options] are available as variables.
+To turn off boolean flags that default to true in reveal.js, use `0`.

 [reveal.js configuration options]: https://revealjs.com/config/